rudy5004/se_project_spots/README.md

 # Project 3: Spots

 Spots is a project allowing the student to code a webpage from scratch.
-Given a few parameters in which they should abide in, this website gives the student the opportunity to apply HTML and CSS collaboratively.
+Given a few parameters in which they should abide in, this website gives the student the opportunity to apply HTML, CSS, DOM, and JavaScript collaboratively.
 Furthermore, it features a pagebreak representing the viewpoint of mobile devices for easy scalability.

 ### Tech Stack

 * HTML
 * CSS
+* DOM
+* JavaScript
 * Responsive Design

 ## Deployment